galileolajara/cp1-docs/docs/start/introduction.md

    Dog.sit(dog!); // Declare a variable using the type in function argument dog.bark();
-   a! = 1+2; // *COMPILE ERROR*, spaces are require before and after operators names-can-have-dashes! = true; // Able to name variables, functions and structs with dashes! return 0;
+   a! = 1+2; // *COMPILE ERROR*, spaces are require before and after operators names-can-have-dashes! = true; // Able to name with dashes! return 0;
 }
 ```